Holy Convocations

 10 a.m.
 Arrival, prayer, contemplation.

-10:30 a.m.
-In Person First Fruits Ministries Service: What to Expect: Liturgical Readings, 20-30 minutes of Worship, a 45-minute to one-hour message from a local, in-house pastor, prayer, liturgical songs, a blessing for the children, a blessing for the congregation and a blessing over the fellowship to come and the bounty the Lord provides for our celebration.
+10:30-10:35 a.m.
+In Person and Livestream First Fruits Ministries Service.
+What to Expect: Liturgical Readings, 20-30 minutes of Worship, a 45-minute to one-hour message from Pastor Andrew, prayer, liturgical songs, a blessing for the children, a blessing for the congregation and a blessing over the fellowship to come and the bounty the Lord provides for our celebration.

-2:30 p.m. to ~5 p.m.: Corner Fringe Ministries Livestream Rewind Service.
+~2:30-3 p.m. to ~5 p.m.: Corner Fringe Ministries Livestream Rewind Service.
 What to expect: This is an online, second service from our affiliate church that takes place on the same day.
-There will be liturgical readings, worship, a message, prayer, liturgical songs, a blessing for the children, a blessing for the congregation and a blessing for the evening meal.
+The worship, sermon and prayer section of Corner Fringe Ministries Sabbath service will be replayed.
+This section of our service will begin at a different time each week.

 3 p.m.
 Teens may choose to participate in Corner Fringe's youth group livestream in the classroom, or they may participate in the Corner Fringe Ministries Livestream Rewind Service.